Speakers League is a great fit for all of these types of organizations and individuals.

 or call 214-972-8046.

-You may print out the materials as needed.
-Many charter holders choose to do this.
+If you are a subscriber you may print out the materials as needed.
+Many subscribers choose to do this.

-You will receive an email about 15 minutes after you purchase your charter.
-It will contain your link and sign-in credentials for our “Chairpersons Membership Site” (CMS), where you can immediately download all of the parts of the manual.
+You will receive an email about 15 minutes after you purchase your subscription.
+It will contain your link and sign-in credentials for our “ClubHub”, where you can immediately download all of the materials.
+You only have permission to use our downloaded materials while you are a subscriber.

-We do offer, for your convenience, the option to purchase printed items and other supplies.
-These can be found in the Club Store area of the CMS.
-(You must be signed in to view items in the Club Store.)
+We do offer, for your convenience, the option to purchase printed items and other supplies, and this can be done with our without a subscription.
+Subscribers do receive discounts on these purchases.
+These can be found in the Club Store of our website.

-No. Membership-building is your responsibility, but our “Getting Started” section has lots of great promotional ideas to help you with this.
-You may also list your club on our Club Locator page.
+No. Membership-building is your responsibility, but our “Chairperson’s Guid” has lots of great promotional ideas to help you with this.

 To be clear, we do not assist with business start up.
-We merely license our materials for your use, subject to our terms and conditions.
+We merely make our materials available for your use, subject to our terms and conditions.

 It is entirely up to you.
 The Speakers League company does not receive any part of the dues you collect.

-Some charter holders wish to offer a free club to members.
-Others see their charters as a business from which to earn an income.
+Some people wish to offer a free club to members.
+Others see their club as a business from which to earn an income.

 Whether you have a profit motive, or not, we feel it is important to attach value to your club through some form of club dues.